pulumi/pulumi-docker/sdk/python/README.rst

 Pulumi Docker Helpers
 =====================

-Pulumi’s helper library for interacting with Docker.
+Pulumi helper library for interacting with Docker.
 Used so that this logic can be shared with other parts of the Pulumi stack.

 .. |Build Status| image:: https://travis-ci.com/pulumi/pulumi-docker.svg?token=eHg7Zp5zdDDJfTjY8ejq&branch=master